 |Before setting up HotDoc to process payments for your consults, we recommend that you first review the payment journey from a patient point of view.
 See How does a patient pay for their consult?|

-We understand that using an online system to process payments for an appointment may be a new experience for your clinic and patients.
+We understand that using an online system to process payments for an appointment may be a new experience for your practice and patients.
 By reviewing the patient journey, you and your team will be able to know what to expect and confidently preempt any concerns or questions.

 - When HotDoc Payments is enabled for an appointment type, a patient will be shown an estimated cost for their appointment and prompted to choose a payment method so we can charge the outstanding invoice post-appointment: